 Hundreds of financial planning education programs around the country are registered with CFP Board to provide curricula that satisfy CFP Board's education coursework requirement.
 All of these programs cover the same core curriculum, yet vary in style, length and delivery method.

 Find an Education Program

 The CFP® Certification Examination tests your ability to apply your financial planning knowledge to client situations.
-The exam is offered each March, July and November, and the 10-hour exam is divided into three separate sessions delivered over two days.
+The exam is offered each March, July and November.
+Beginning November 2014, the exam will be delivered exclusively in a computer-based format.

 Resources & Publications

 CFP Board’s Guide to CFP® Certification provides all the details about the certification requirements, as well as links to resources and publications that will help you along your path to CFP® certification.

 When it comes to ethics and professional responsibility, CFP® professionals are held to the highest of standards.
 CFP Board provides resources to help CFP® professionals understand and comply with the Standards of Professional Conduct.